orb-lang/helm/doc/md/design/maestro-and-messages.md

 - n:  Already mentioned, but for completeness, an integer >= 0 which specifies the number of parameters in the array portion of the Message\.

-> DS: Why have `sendto` when we already need a mechanism to decide who even
+> DS: Why have =sendto= when we already need a mechanism to decide who even
 >     gets a message in the first place? \(At its simplest this is just called
 >     "knowing who's at the other end of a particular queue", and that may be
 >     sufficient\.\) This is something of a rhetorical question\-\-I can see